Advocacy Update – Construction Defects Legislation is Back for the 2025 Legislative Session

-Just introduced last week are two bills (HB25-1272 and HB25-1261) focused on construction defects legislation, bringing back the legislative fight from last year to combat the lack of condo development in Colorado.
+Two bills (HB25-1272 and HB25-1261) were introduced in February that are focused on construction defects legislation, bringing back the legislative fight from last year to combat the lack of condo development in Colorado.
 Both bills mirror the two construction defects legislation bills introduced in 2024 that both died, and seek to include updates to either support or oppose construction defects legislation.
-According to a report published by Common Sense Institute, condo development had fallen from a roughly 20% share of the new housing starts in 2008 to only 3% of the new housing stock in 2022, and has all but grinded to a halt in 2024 – a drop attributed to the high number of lawsuits filed against developers and builders.
+According to a report published by Common Sense Institute, condo development had fallen from a roughly 20% share of the new housing starts in 2008 to only 3% of the new housing stock in 2022, and has all but ground to a halt in 2024 – a drop attributed to the high number of lawsuits filed against developers and builders.
 According to Zillow, the median single-family home cost is $610,316 in Arvada, and $540,789 in Colorado.
 Condos provide a key income-aligned housing solution for Colorado workers, particularly those earning 60% – 120% of the Area Median Income.
 Increasing the stock of income-aligned housing is one key area of the Advocacy KAPS 2025 Policy Pillars.

 The lack of development of middle-income housing stock is having significant effects for business leaders across the state, particularly in the Denver-metro area.
 More business leaders are seeing high housing costs and lack of income-aligned housing stock lead to higher employee turnover, difficulty recruiting and retaining top talent, and more members of the workforce moving out of the metro area or state due to high housing costs.